 - Plug Key

-- Initially, the key K is closed and the rheostat is adjusted to get the minimum reading in Ammeter A and voltmeter.
+- Initially, the key K is closed and the rheostat is adjusted to get the minimum reading in ammeter A and voltmeter V.

 - The current in the circuit is increased gradually by moving the sliding terminal of the rheostat.
 During the process, the current flowing in the circuit and the corresponding value of potential difference across the resistance wire R are recorded.